RolandWisniewski/-Integration/README.md

 }
 ```

+### 3. Define the Integrand Function
-You also need a function that will create a mathematical operation depending on the previous values ​​​​added to 'params' dict:
+This function constructs the mathematical operation based on the parameters:

 ```python
 def integrand(x, **kwargs):